In fall 2016, the Multicultural Resource Center launched an official support initiative for undocumented and DACA students at Oberlin College.

 - Oberlin partners with Golden Door Scholars , an organization that provides scholarships for undocumented students and DACA students.

 - The town of Oberlin has been a “Sanctuary City” since 2009.

 History of undocumented activism on campus

-Student activism to push for undocumented student support began officially in October 2013 when a group of students presented a list of demands to the Board of Trustees.
+Student activism to push for undocumented student support began officially in October 2013, when a group of students presented a list of demands to the Board of Trustees.
 One of these demands was the implementation of a scholarship fund for undocumented students.
-In Spring 2016, the Undocumented Student Scholarship Fund had become endowed.
-The interest earned on this fund will be used for tuition and emergency funds for undocumented students.